Chixide1/ZenWealth/README.md

 - **EmailSettings**:
   - `SenderEmail`: Email address used for sending notifications
   - `FrontendBaseUrl`: Base URL of your frontend application (for links in emails)

+## Environment Variables

+- `VITE_ASPNETCORE_URLS`: The Api URL which will be referenced by the frontend application.
+- `ASPNETCORE_ENVIRONMENT`: The enviroment which the Api should run under (e.g., "Development", "Production")